johnsusek/praeco/README.md

 Please see https://elastalert2.readthedocs.io/en/latest/ruletypes.html#telegram for how to configure your BaseRule.config file.

-Replace telegram_bot_token with the your bot token.
+- Replace telegram_bot_token with the your bot token.

-telegram_proxy, telegram_proxy_login and telegram_proxy_pass do not need to be written in BaseRule.config if they do not need to be set.
+- Describe the following settings in BaseRule.config.
+Please set other settings on the screen.

 ```yaml
 telegram_bot_token: 'xxxxxxxxxx:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'